 Some courses offered at Deerfield terminate at the conclusion of winter term.
-Freshmen and sophomores enrolled in these courses should already be scheduled into a course for the spring term, but juniors and seniors must request spring term electives during winter term to take the place of these courses.
+9th and 10th graders enrolled in these courses should already be scheduled into a course for the spring term, but 11th and 12th graders must request spring term electives during winter term to take the place of these courses.

 In order to request spring electives, you must meet with your academic advisor to discuss your program and submit your requests online.
 While making your requests, keep in mind Deerfield’s graduation requirements.
 Note that periods have been assigned to electives so only request electives that are offered in your free periods.
 If you have any questions about any of the procedures, please contact the Registrar.

 In order to maintain course continuity and avoid further scheduling difficulties, you may not shift the class period of any continuing course.
 All exceptions must be approved by the Academic Dean’s Office.

 All students must carry five courses or their equivalent during the spring term.
 “The equivalent of five” accounts for the fact that some seniors are involved in an Alternate Studies Project, which may take the place of one or more courses.